Eventbus overview

 Import the

-system.eventbuspackage:from system.eventbus import eventbus -
+system.eventbusandeventspackages:from system.eventbus import eventbus from events import Event -

 Define a synchronous or asynchronous method to be called when the event occurs: